chrisullyott/udacity-fsnd-final/README.md

 $ ssh -i ~/.ssh/udacity_key.rsa grader@52.89.11.168 -p 2200
 ```

-## Edit ports and firewall
+## 5. Edit ports and firewall

-_Use the Uncomplicated Firewall plugin to configure a simple firewall._
+_Use the Uncomplicated Firewall tool to configure a simple firewall for the virtual machine._

 #### Configure allowed connections: